 and accompanying text have been culled from the web to illuminate the

-their authenticity or to verify their content. *** ARCHIVES *** The Department of Labor’s 2006 Findings on
+for Teachers attached to this website. *** ARCHIVES *** The Department of Labor’s 2006 Findings on

 reports of child labor existing in the formal or informal economy.
 Human Rights

-was committed to children's rights and welfare, and it provided some funding
+committed to children's rights and welfare, and it provided some funding for

-for children's welfare.
+children's welfare.
 Education is compulsory from ages six to 14.
+Education

-Education was available for all children through high school, and almost all
+was available for all children through high school, and almost all children

-children attended school.
-Education was free at the primary level, but
+attended school.
+Education was free at the primary level, but students were

 care to children.
 All